-Upon receipt of a complaint, the university may take immediate. interim measures. as deemed necessary, to protect the complainant or respondent prior to completion of the investigation and resolution of the complaint.
-Appropriate measures may include, but are not limited to, ordering no contact between the complainant and respondent, adjusting schedules, placing an employee on administrative leave, providing counseling, and/or taking other appropriate action .
+Upon receipt of a complaint, the university may take interim measures, immediate. as deemed necessary, to protect the complainant or respondent prior to completion of the investigation and resolution of the complaint.
+Appropriate measures may include, but are not limited to, ordering no contact between the complainant and respondent, adjusting schedules, placing an employee on administrative leave, providing counseling, and/or taking other appropriateaction per WAC 172-121-140.
 If the university makes a preliminary determination that conduct in violation of this chapter has created a hostile work or learning environment, the university will take immediate action to stop the harassment, prevent its recurrence, and address its affects.